-- 64. Josephine is considering taking a 6 month rotation in Paris for her job.
+- 64) Josephine is considering taking a 6-month rotation in Paris for her job.
 Which type of authority may be especially helpful in determining the tax consequences of Josephine's job in Paris?

-- A. Determination letter.
+- A) Private letter ruling.

-- B. Private letter ruling.
+- B) Revenue procedure.

-- C. Tax treaty.
+- C) Tax treaty.

-- D. Regulation.
+- D) Regulation.

-- E. Revenue procedure.
+- E) Determination letter.

-65. Generally, code sections are arranged (grouped together):
+- 65) Generally, code sections are arranged (grouped together):

-- A. chronologically.
+- A) by topic.

-- B. by topic.
+- B) randomly.

-- C. randomly.
+- C) chronologically.

-- D. by length.
+- D) by length.

-- E. None of these.
+- E) None of the choices are correct.